quicwg/base-drafts/draft-ietf-quic-transport.md

 : The ACK delay multiplier is an integer value indicating a multiplier used to decode the ACK Delay field in the ACK frame ({{frame-ack}}).
-If this value is absent, a default value of 10 (corresponding to a resolution of 10 microseconds)is assumed.
-Values above 1,000,000 (corresponding to a resolution of 1 second) are invalid.
+If this value is absent, a default value of 1 (corresponding to a resolution of 1 microsecond) is assumed.
+A value of 0 and values above 1,000,000 (corresponding to a resolution of 1 second) are invalid.

 max_ack_delay (0x000b):